mountofsorrow/cs-konkor-rank-estimator/readme.md

-this project predicts **Computer Science Konkor ranks** based on user entered subject percentages using a **machine learning model** it consists of a flutter frontend & a fastapi backend that serves ml predictions
+this project predicts **Computer Science Konkor ranks** based on user entered subject percentages using a **machine learning model** it consists of a flutter frontend & a fastapi backend that serves ml predictions it needs couple of adjustments & fixes for both back + front (idk when i be back on those)

 ## how to Run: